 Skip to main content

-Bridge Cards lets your app issue debit cards that spend stablecoins directly from a non-custodial wallet.
+Bridge lets your app issue debit cards that spend stablecoins directly from a non-custodial or custodial wallets.
+Card creation is handled through Stripe Issuing, while Bridge manages customer identity, KYC, and onchain fund-pulling.
 When a cardholder makes a purchase, Bridge pulls funds from the linked wallet via an onchain approval.
 Before starting, set up a Bridge account and create Bridge customers by following the Bridge onramp and offramp recipe.
 This recipe covers:

 2. Setting up a token approval